kaka-two/fair-batch/README.md

 The algo.py file Is the core algorithm code of our paper.

 The env.py is partial environmental variable data.
-The data used in Figure 1 can be found in env.py.

 The measure_time.py is used for measuring batch processing time.

+Fig.py is the used data in Fig 1.

 ## Model and Dataset In Testbed
 Face recognition